 When can you rely on ‘legitimate interest’?

 The legitimate interest ground for processing data is often preferred because it is flexible and gives you greater control over your processing.
-Whereas, if you rely on consent you never know when an individual might withdraw that consent and render further processing unlawful.
 That said, there is a considerable amount of work involved in identifying a legitimate interest, demonstrating the necessity of the processing, and then subjectively undertaking a balancing exercise to ensure the interest isn’t undermined by the rights of the individual.

 What do you need to know about marketing calls?